 - During the final stage, the plaintiff must provide evidence of the damages suffered as a result of the defendant's acts, therefore providing a base foundation for compensation.
 This can help ensure a strong case.

 Have questions or seeking counsel?
 Get the experienced and knowledgeable representation of Halperin Law Center in Richmond and Glen Allen!
-Call our skilled boat accident lawyers today or fill out a free case evaluation.
+Call our skilled Richmond boating accident lawyers today or fill out a free case evaluation.

 Call our office at (804) 220-0223 to learn more about how we can serve you today.